Project Ara

 Project Ara was a modular smartphone project under development by Google.
 The project was originally headed by the Advanced Technology and Projects team within Motorola Mobility while it was a Google subsidiary.
-Google retained the ATAP group when selling Motorola to Lenovo, and it was placed under the stewardship of the Android development staff; Ara was later split off as an independent operation.
+Google retained the ATAP group when selling Motorola Mobility to Lenovo, and it was placed under the stewardship of the Android development staff; Ara was later split off as an independent operation.
 Google stated that Project Ara was being designed to be utilized by "6 billion people": 1 billion current smartphone users, and 5 billion feature phone users.

-Under its original design, Project Ara was intended to consist of hardware modules providing common smartphone parts, such as processors, displays, batteries, and cameras, as well as modules providing more specialized components, and "frames" that these modules were to be attached to.
+Under its original design, as envisioned by NewDealDesign, under the leadership of Gadi Amit, Project Ara was intended to consist of hardware modules providing common smartphone parts, such as processors, displays, batteries, and cameras, as well as modules providing more specialized components, and "frames" that these modules were to be attached to.
 This design would allow a device to be upgraded over time with new capabilities and upgraded without requiring the purchase of an entire new device, providing a longer lifecycle for the device and potentially reducing electronic waste.
 However, by 2016, the concept had been revised, resulting in a base phone with non-upgradable core components, and modules providing supplemental features.

 Google planned to launch a new developer version of Ara in the fourth quarter of 2016, with a target bill of materials cost of $50 for a basic phone, leading into a planned consumer launch in 2017.
-However, on September 2, 2016, Reuters reported that two non-disclosed sources leaked that Alphabet's manufacture of frames had been cancelled, with possible future licensing to third parties.
+However, on September 2, 2016, Reuters reported that two non-disclosed sources leaked that Alphabet's manufacture of frames had been canceled, with possible future licensing to third parties.
 Later that day, Google confirmed that Project Ara had been shelved.

 Structure and features

 Google intended Project Ara to lower the entry barrier for phone hardware manufacturers so there could be "hundreds of thousands of developers" instead of the existing oligarchy of phone manufacturers.

-The Project Ara concept consisted of modules inserted into metal endoskeletal frames known as "endos".
+The Project Ara concept consisted of modules inserted into metal endoskeletal frames known as "endos."
 The frame would be the only component manufactured by Google.
 The frame was the switch to the on-device network linking all the modules together.
 Google planned two sizes of frames on launch; a "mini" frame about the size of a Nokia 3310 and a "medium" frame about the size of a Nexus 5.
 Google also planned a "large", phablet frame about the size of a Samsung Galaxy Note 3 to be released in the future.
 Frames have slots on the front for the display and other modules.
 On the back are additional slots for modules.
 Each frame was expected to cost around US$15.
 The data from the modules can be transferred at up to 10 Gbit/s per connection.
 The 2×2 modules have two connections and would allow up to 20 Gbit/s.